-We tell ourselves all kinds of lies to justify our actions—lies to justify our decisions.
+We tell ourselves all kinds of lies to justify our actions.

 One of the biggest lies I used to tell myself was that I could never do something—That sounds great, but I could never do it!—essentially making it impossible in my mind.

-Many people lie to themselves to justify their decision to not embark on their own minimalist journey.
-I could never be a minimalist because [fill in the blank].
+Similarly, many people lie to themselves to justify their decision to not embark on their own minimalist journey: I could never be a minimalist because [fill in the blank].

 But even after I became a minimalist, I told myself this lie.
 I said…

-I could never stop buying material items.
-Then, I stopped buying material items for a year.
+I could never stop buying stuff.
+Then, I stopped buying material goods for a year.

 I could never quit my corporate job.
-Then, over time, I left that job after 12 years to pursue my passion.
+Then, over time, I left that job after twelve years.

 I could never get rid of most of my clothes.
 Then, over time, I donated 90% of my clothes to Goodwill.